 The TC Dojo webinars were another experiment.
 We took the standard webinar format but gave it a Camp influence by asking people to vote on the webinar topics.
 The result was a webinar that asks the audience what they want to learn, rather than single-mindedly pursuing a marketing plan that tells people why they should grow and learn (and buy a particular product).
 And the icing on the top is that it has been a lot of fun to highlight other professionals, other companies, when we solicit experts to be the ones teaching the topics the community has asked for.

-Don't even get me started on the Masterminds.
+Don't even get me started on the TPC Affinity Groups.
 That has taken things to a whole different level!

 Where else do you get that?